DevonMPhillips/Azure-Secure-Cloud-Foundation-and-Threat-Detection/README.md

 Click on the current version of the secret.

 Click Show Secret Value.
 (This action creates an audit event recording that your user account viewed the secret).

+4. Onboard Defender for Cloud: Enabling continuous compliance scanning.

+Search for Microsoft Defender for Cloud in the top search bar.

+In the left menu, scroll down to Management and click Environment settings.

+Click on your Azure Subscription.

+In the Defender plans page, look at the Foundational CSPM (Cloud Security Posture Management) tier.
+Ensure its status is On (it is free and usually on by default).

+We will strictly use the Foundational/Free tier for this project—do not enable the paid Defender for Servers/Storage plans unless you are prepared for minor daily charges.